stummjr/doc.scrapinghub.com/autoscraping.rst

   will be back to this concept in the next section.

 Vary
-  AS has a duplicates item detection system which will reject any item that was already scraped before.
-In order to accomplish this task the duplicates detector needs to know which fields must be checked in order to effectively find duplicate items.
+  Autoscraping has a duplicate item detection system which will reject any item that has already been scraped.
+In order to accomplish this task the duplicates detector needs to know which fields must be compared in order to effectively find duplicate items.
 If a field is marked as **Vary**, is not included in the checks to detect duplicates.
-This means that two items that has the same data in all fields except in those marked as **Vary**, will be considered the same one, and so the second one will be dropped.
-Or, said in another way, when you mark a field as **Vary** you are declaring that the same item may be found with different values in that field, and you only want one version of it, and drop the other.
-That is the reason why the *url* field must always be marked as **Vary** and the user interface does not allow to unmark it: if it wasn't a **Vary** field, then items with different urls would always be considered different, and the duplicates detector would never work.
+This means that two items that has the same data in all fields except in those marked as **Vary**, will be considered the same and therefore second one scraped will be dropped.
+Or, to put it another way, when you mark a field as **Vary** you are declaring that the same item may be found with different values in that field.
+That is the reason why the *url* field must always be marked as **Vary** and the user interface does not allow to unselect it: if it wasn't a **Vary** field, then items from different urls would always be considered different and the duplicates detector would never work.

-  Lets illustrate with an example, and lets suppose we have an item type with fields *name*, *price*, *description*, *category* and *url*, and the fields *category* and *url* are marked as **Vary**.
-Lets suppose the AS bot has first scraped the following item:
+  Let's illustrate with an example, suppose we have an item type with fields *name*, *price*, *description*, *category* and *url*, with the fields *category* and *url* are marked as **Vary**.
+Now suppose that the Autoscraping bot has first scraped the following item:

   * *name*: Louis XIV Table